NIEHS-NCI collaboration leads to novel analysis of anticancer therapeutics

 Pierre Bushel, Ph.D., staff scientist in the Biostatistics and Computational Biology Branch, led the NIEHS team.
 His group developed the novel Extracting Patterns and Identifying co-Expressed Genes (EPIG) methodology, one of several bioinformatics tools developed at NIEHS.

-Myrtle Davis, Ph.D., chief of the Toxicology and Pharmacology Branch at NCI, noted that she first came to know of Bushel’s work through a 2010 article in the National Institute of Health (NIH) newsletter The NIH Catalyst.
+Myrtle Davis, Ph.D., chief of the Toxicology and Pharmacology Branch at NCI, noted that she first came to know of Bushel’s work through a 2010 article in the National Institutes of Health (NIH) newsletter The NIH Catalyst.
 The analytical approach Bushel’s group used matched perfectly with what her group sought for in their studies on combination anticancer agents.
 “The research effort of NIEHS in bioinformatics and our NCI program focus on effects of anticancer therapy were highly synergistic,” Davis said.

 The sequence of chemotherapeutics matters